 Prerequisite: SE761 or equivalent or written permission of the program director.
 Students demonstrate knowledge of high incidence disorders typically resulting in mild or moderate disabilities.
 Topics include indepth study of characteristics and course of atypical growth and development patterns, similarities and differences among and between disabilities, and the lifelong impact of these disabilities.
-Educational, social, behavioral, and other issues specific to learning, intelligence, and emotional-behavioral disabilities are covered in detail, including overlapping disabilities and associated problems.
+Educational, social, and behavioral issues are covered in detail, as well as other issues specific to learning disabilities, intellectual disabilities, ADHD, speech and language impairments, autism spectrum disorders, and emotional and behavioral disorders.
+Co-occurring disabilities and associated problems are included.
+The multidimensional impact of overlapping disabilities is emphasized.